dmcg/gilded-rose-tdd/REFACTORING.md

 - Now `hikariDataSource` could be `hikariDataSourceFor`
 - Now it's doing several things, the first is creating a DataSource
 - Refactor `hikariDataSourceFor()` to use `apply` via `val dataSource = this`
-- `apply` is like a conjunction in English - `with`.
+- `apply` is like a conjunction in English - `with` or `where`.
 It joins two clauses.
 - Now that we've created our dataSource, we also want to validate it
 - introduce `.also`
 - Now we've changed from 'do this' to 'I want a'
 - Inline and make a single expresssion - again making more 'I want a'
 - Should we include the return type?
 Again an opportunity to express something.
 In this case the single expression is complicated enough to include it.
+Sometimes its more expressive to leave something out, sometimes to put it in.
 - `fun dslContext` could be communicating better, rename to `toDslContext`
 - Now `toDslContext` is also saying 'do this' - assign to a var, use it - Two statements.
 - We can remove one by inlining `dataSource`